 Trump had effectively turned the Evans Foundation's gifts into his own gifts, without adding any money of his own.

-On the night that he won the Palm Tree Award for his philanthropy, Trump may have actually made money.
+On the night that he won the award for his philanthropy, Trump may have actually made money.
 The gala was held at his Mar-a-Lago Club in Palm Beach, and the police foundation paid to rent the room.
 It's unclear how much was paid in 2010, but the police foundation reported in its tax filings that it rented Mar-a-Lago in 2014 for $276,463.

 The Donald J. Trump Foundation is not like other charities.
 An investigation of the foundation — including examinations of 17 years of tax filings and interviews with more than 200 individuals or groups listed as donors or beneficiaries — found that it collects and spends money in a very unusual manner.